Robert DiMaio at the teens Public Library

 Please review the sample film:

-Neighbors learning how to protect their land, water, and air
+Neighbors learn how to protect their land, water, and air.